-|Manages internal traffic service to service.||Manages Traffic from edge level client to service.|
+|Manages internal traffic service to service.||Manages Traffic from edge-level client to service.|

 Do you need to use both?

 You can use both together, but as service mesh improves, it will cover a lot of what you get from an API gateway today.
-The key reason behind an API gateway is to target traffic from outside your system and transmit it inside to service.
+The key reason behind an API gateway is to target traffic from outside your system and transmit it inside the service.
 The key purpose behind a service mesh is to manage traffic inside your system.

 You should keep in mind that Service Mesh technologies are developing rapidly, and starting to take on some of the places of an API gateway.

 When Not to Use a Service Mesh

 A service mesh might not ensure any supplemental interests in the following cases,

 Observability: You do not need detailed tracking between services.
 Or all you need is observability, maybe it can be solved more simply with essential tools.

 Where north-south traffic: All of the communication in your application stays within a single limit, there are no internal resources.